 This unidirectional port is used when receiving an Internet Fax (I-Fax) or E-Mail.
-These jobs may only be printed, and the port is only open if I-Fax is enabled and while receiving the job.
-It is not configurable.

 2.8.2.9.
 Ports 137, 138, 139, NETBIOS

 For print jobs, these ports support the submission of files for printing as well as support Network Authentication through SMB.
 Port 137 is the standard NetBIOS Name Service port, which is used primarily for WINS.
 Port 138 supports the CIFS browsing protocol.
 Port 139 is the standard NetBIOS Session port, which is used for printing.
 Ports 137, 138 and 139 may be configured in the Properties tab of the device's web page.